sparkfun/Qwiic_Template_Py/README.md

 The specific implementation requirements are as follows

 ### Device Class
-Each developmend driver package implements a class that encapsulates all interactions with this device.
+Each development driver package implements a class that encapsulates all interactions with this device.

 #### Class Name
 The class name should be a **CamelCase** version of the package name.
 This naming schema is used by future automation functionality and follows common python methodologies